50 video conferencing statistics (remote work, webinars and more)

 The future of remote work and video conferencing statistics

-Even if Covid-19 stops being a major threat, our lives are unlikely to ever return to exactly the same as they were before the pandemic began.
-Companies have finally noticed the benefits (and savings) of remote work.
-The webinar market is projected to reach $800 million by 2023 (Source: LiveWebinar).
+The webinar market is projected to reach $800 million by 2027 (Source: LiveWebinar).
 Employees too are generally enjoying working in home-office mode and many aren’t as interested in returning to the office as they were at the beginning of the pandemic.
 What's interesting, 55% of companies allow remote working, with 16% being fully remote (Source: LiveWebinar).
 Let's have a look at some video conferencing predictions for the future:

-• 48% of employees will probably work at least part time remotely after Covid-19, versus 30% who did before the pandemic (Source: Gartner)
+• 48% of employees will probably work at least part time remotely, versus 30% who did before the pandemic (Source: Gartner)

 • 57% would like to increase their level of remote work in the future (Source: Forbes)